MicrosoftDocs/memdocs/memdocs/intune/configuration/properties-catalog.md

 ## Frequently Asked Questions

-### Is this different than the Hardware tab for a device?
+### Is Resource Explorer different than the Hardware tab for a device?

-Yes, the Hardware tab data and Resource Explorer data come from different places.
+Yes, the **Hardware** tab data and **Resource Explorer** data come from different places.
 We recommend using Inventory and Resource Explorer for the most up-to-date and comprehensive data about your devices.
-In the future, the Hardware tab will be fed by the same data as Resource Explorer.
+In the future, the data source for **Hardware** tab and the Resource Explorer will be the same.

-### I am using Co-management with Tenant Attach and I see two Resource Explorer nodes.
+### I'm using Co-management with Tenant Attach and I see two Resource Explorer nodes.
 Which one should I use?

-You will see a **Resource Explorer** tab for Intune collected data and a **Resource Explorer** tab for Configuration Manager collected data.
+You'll see a **Resource Explorer** tab for Intune collected data and a **Resource Explorer** tab for Configuration Manager collected data.
 Feel free to use the source that best fits your use case.
 In the future, we recommend using the Intune-based Resource Explorer.

 ### How can I troubleshoot this feature?